maubanel/UE5-Hello-World/readme/README.md

 Now GitHub gives you a default commit message, in this case saying it updated **HelloWorld**.
 Normally we would be working in Unreal and doing this step in Unreal.
 Since we are editing a non game file, we will perform the staging (`git add`) and commiting (`git commit`) in **GitHub Desktop**.

 Normally we would write a change comment in the commit - but we did just update the one file, a trivial change.
 The default message is specific enough.
-So we can leave it as is and press the **Commit to Master** button.
-This brings up an overlay asking to **Initialize Git LFS**.
-We agree to this and press the **Update Git LFS** button.
+So we can leave it as is and press the <btn>Commit to Master</btn> button.

 ![Commit to master in GitHub Desktop](images/CommitToMaster.jpg)